wp-plugins/image-zoom/readme.txt

 This plugin is under GPL licence

 Please note that the highslide library is not under GPL licence but under Creative Commons Attribution-NonCommercial 2.5 License.
-This means you need the author’s permission to use Highslide JS on commercial websites.
+This means you need the author's permission to use Highslide JS on commercial websites.

 == Installation ==